i05nagai/memorandum/language/english_speaking.md

         * an advantage that you give to sb, such as money or a good job, esp. when this is unfair
     * present
     * to support or prefer one particular possibility
+        * we don't favor the interest of one customer at the expense of another
+        * Democrats favored a temporary increase in the state sales tax.
         * these are the running shoes favoured by marathon runners
         * I generally favour travelling by night, when the the roads are quiet
     * to give an advantage to sb or sth, in unfair way